-U.S. lays out NAFTA goals as Trump looks to overhaul deal
+Trump administration issues sweeping demands on trade as NAFTA talks near

-The Trump administration will look to sweeten the North American free-trade agreement for U.S. companies with a sweeping overhaul of the deal in negotiations with Canada and Mexico that could start next month.
+The Trump administration will make wide-ranging demands to sweeten the North American free-trade agreement for U.S. companies in talks with Canada and Mexico that could start next month.

-The White House on Monday released a wide-ranging list of more than 100 negotiating objectives, targeting everything from online shopping to auto parts to telecommunications.
-Some of the most nationalistic measures were left vague: The first objective listed is to “reduce the trade deficit” – either by increasing American exports or by reducing Canadian and Mexican ones – but there was little to say exactly how this would be achieved.Report Typo/Error
+U.S. Trade Representative Robert Lighthizer on Monday released a sweeping list of more than 100 negotiating objectives – such as abolishing trade dispute resolution panels that have regularly ruled in Canada’s favour, including on the long-running softwood lumber dispute, and giving American companies more access to Canadian government contracts while reserving the right to bar Canadian firms from seeking U.S. contracts under so-called “Buy America” provisions.Report Typo/Error

 Follow us on Twitter: @stevenchase, @adrianmorrow